Wife of drug kingpin ‘El Chapo’ gets 3 years on US charges

 The charges include knowingly and willfully conspiring to distribute heroin, cocaine, marijuana and methamphetamine for several years.
 She also pleaded guilty to a money-laundering conspiracy charge and to engaging in transactions with a foreign narcotics trafficker.

-She helped Guzman get messages to his subordinates while he was in prison, which allowed him to stay in control of the Sinaloa cartel while behind bars.
+She also helped buy land for the tunnel and smuggle Guzman’s messages to his subordinates while he was in prison, which allowed him to stay in control of the Sinaloa cartel while behind bars.

-“He chose her to move those messages to people who worked for him,” said prosecutor Anthony Nardozzi.
+“He chose her to move those messages to people who worked for him,” said prosecutor Anthony Nardozzi, who called her a “cog in a very large wheel.”

 The 32-year-old was arrested in February at Dulles International Airport in Virginia and has been jailed since then.
+She will also serve four years of supervised release after the prison sentence.